drivendataorg/repro-zipfile/README.md

 ## How does repro-zipfile work?

 The primary reason that ZIP archives aren't automatically reproducible is because they include last-modified timestamps of files.
 This means that files with identical content but with different last-modified times cause the resulting ZIP archive to be different. `repro_zipfile.ReproducibleZipFile` is a subclass of `zipfile.ZipFile` that overrides the `write` and `writestr` methods to set the modified timestamp of all files written to the archive to a fixed value.
 By default, this value is 1980-01-01 0:00 UTC, which is the earliest timestamp that is supported by the ZIP format.
 You can customize this value as documented in the previous section.
+Note that repro-zipfile does not modify the original files—only the metadata written to the archive.

 You can effectively reproduce what `ReproducibleZipFile` does with something like this: